Puppet-Finland/puppet-postgresql/README.md

 # License

 Most classes and defines are licensed under the BSD license (see file LICENSE.BSD).
-The types, providers and postgresql::softwarerepo class have been taken from puppetlabs-postgresql (HEAD at 0ffbcc0).
+The types, providers and classes included from postgresql::softwarerepo class have been taken from puppetlabs-postgresql (HEAD at 0ffbcc0).
 These files are thus covered by the Apache 2.0 license (see file LICENSE.APACHE).